-This Pathway encourages everyone in the greater Itasca area to work together to create a future in which all students and their families have what they need for a healthy future.
-These survey data are just the beginning.
 Youth, adults, and other leaders from across the greater Itasca area will use the findings to identify priorities and focus action for greater impact, individually and collectively.
 You are invited to be part of that process.

 This report and its data are the property of Spark.
 It is designed for use by the people and institutions of the Itasca area.
 The survey upon which this report is based is the property of Search Institute.
 Copyright © 2014 by Search Institute.
 This study was made possible by the Blandin Foundation, Grand Rapids, Minnesota, as part of its support for Search Institute’s support for the Itasca Area Initiative for Student Success.

+The 2014 study was developed and conducted by Search Institute, a Minneapolis-based research organization that, for more than 50 years, has studied assets youth need to succeed.
 Data were collected from 2,357 students (grades 7 to 12) in 11 schools in the Itasca area.